zentechapps4200/InvoiceMaker-/contact.md

 Navigate to the "Outstanding" screen, tap the three vertical dots on the right side of the invoice file, and then select one of the share options.

 **How do I edit my business information?**
-Go to Settings within the app to update your business name, address, logo, and contact details which appear on all your invoices.
+Go to "Manage Profiles->Your Businesses" within the app to update your business name, address, logo, and contact details which appear on all your invoices.